-From the very beginning we have delivered the majority our content for free via the Upstream blog.
-Check out the following categories, subscribe to our blog RSS feed, learn how to submit an article, or explore our most recent articles below.
+From the beginning we have delivered the majority our content for free via the Upstream blog.
+Subscribe to have it delivered directly to your inbox, learn how to submit an article, or explore our categories of blog articles and podcast episodes below.

 MOST RECENT ARTICLES

 When we reflect on our lives and serving God, it can sometimes feel as if we are racing to nowhere, and God seems far away.
 Andy Jansen reminds us that our life’s significance is not only measured by what we accomplish, but by how we love.